Are you a Highly Sensitive Person?

 That’s why self-care became so important to me.
 Self-care can mean different things to different people.
 You have to figure out what YOU truly need to nourish your body, mind, and soul, so that you can express your authentic self and shine your light brightly.

-I still struggle when I feel the energy of other people, especially when the energy is a heavy one.
+I still struggle when I feel the energy of other people, especially when the energy is a heavy or dense one.
 This is usually the case when a person has strong emotions like anger, guilt, and grief, is really nervous or restless, or has negative thoughts and opinions.
 Then I feel heaviness in my chest and I can’t breathe properly.
 The energy can get stuck to my energetic body if I don’t take precautions.
-Luckily Reiki came into my life and I was able to start practising energy clearing and protection.
+Luckily, Reiki came into my life and I was able to start practising energy clearing and protection.

 I need more alone time to be able to wind down.
 If I cancel an appointment (not a business one of course) it doesn’t mean I don’t like you or I don’t want to see you.
 It just means that I need to recharge.
 This is crucial for my well-being, to keep my sanity and not to go nuts.

-Since I’m back in Germany I honestly struggle a bit more with being an HSP.
+Since I’m back in Germany, I honestly struggle a bit more with being an HSP.
 Somehow it was easier for me while living in Southeast Asia.
 Of course it’s easy when you live on a small tropical island without traffic, when you are near the ocean and you walk barefoot almost all day long.
 It’s a slower, simpler pace of life.

 But my path brought me back here and I needed to adapt to the new circumstances.
 So my self-care routine became even more sacred to me.